-- Example: Football helmets may only be purchased once every three years, but the fees are collected from students each year.
-The amount and process need to be listed and explained in the spend plan. - 3.
-For any activity or class with multiple fees, a clear and easy to understand delineation of each fee and the fee total.
+Example: Football helmets may only be purchased once every three years, but the fees are collected from students each year.
+The amount and process need to be listed and explained in the spend plan.

+- 3. For any activity or class with multiple fees, a clear and easy to understand delineation of each fee and the fee total.
 An example is provided in the Spend Pland Guidance Document for further details. - 4.
-A maximum fee amount per student for each activity. - Example: The LEA sets the volleyball maximum at \$300.
-This means, even with optional fees and trips, no student in the LEA may be asked to pay and fundraise more than \$300 for volleyball participation. - 5.
-A maximum total fee amount per student per school year.
+A maximum fee amount per student for each activity.

+Example: The LEA sets the volleyball maximum at \$300.
+This means, even with optional fees and trips, no student in the LEA may be asked to pay and fundraise more than \$300 for volleyball participation.

+- 5. A maximum total fee amount per student per school year.
 LEAs may etablish a reasonable number of activities, courses, or programs that will be covered by the annual maximum fee amount.
-The amount of revenue raised by a student through voluntary individual fundraisers or required group fundraisers shall be included as part of the maximum fee amount per student for the activity and maximum total fee amount per student. - Example: The LEA student maximum is \$1500 and has been set to cover 4 extracurricular activities in addition to any class or program costs.
-This means that for any four extracurricular activities, combined with the costs of any classroom or other program fees, no student can be required to pay and fundraise more than \$1500. - 6.
-Beginning with the 2022-2023 school year, a fee shall be equal to or less than the expense incurred by the LEA or school to provide an activity, course, or program for a student.
-(Updated per Legislative SB 178) - a.
-In calculating the expense incurred by an LEA or school in relation to an individual student, the cost of providing fee waivers to fee waiver eligible students may not be considered. - b.
-An additional fee may not be charged, or a particular fee may not be increased to supplant or subsidize another fee. - c.
-Students and parents who do not qualify for fee waivers may not be required to pay an increased fee amount to make-up for or cover the costs of students and families who qualify for fee waivers. - d.
-Schools may notify students and families that they may voluntarily pay an increased fee amount or provide a donation to assist in covering the costs of other students and families. - 7.
-Beginning with the 2022-2023 school year, an LEA may not charge a fee for a textbook as provided in UCA 53G-7-603, except for a textbook used for a concurrent enrollment or advanced placement course as provided in R277-407-12.
+Example: The LEA student maximum is \$1500 and has been set to cover 4 extracurricular activities in addition to any class or program costs.
+This means that for any four extracurricular activities, combined with the costs of any classroom or other program fees, no student can be required to pay more than \$1500. - 6.
+A fee shall be equal to or less than the expense incurred by the LEA or school to provide an activity, course, or program for a student. - a.
+An additional fee may not be charged, or a particular fee may not be increased to supplant or subsidize another fee. - b.
+Students and parents who do not qualify for fee waivers may not be required to pay an increased fee amount to make-up for or cover the costs of students and families who qualify for fee waivers. - c.
+Schools may notify students and families that they may voluntarily pay an increased fee amount or provide a donation to assist in covering the costs of other students and families. - Beginning with the 2024-2025 school year, an LEA may not charge a fee for a textbook as provided in UCA 53G-7-506, except for a textbook used for a concurrent enrollment, Advanced Placement, or International Baccalaureate course as provided in R277-407-11.